Zettlr/zettlr-docs/docs/en/reference/settings.md

 Below these options you can choose what to do with internal links (by default they are encapsulated in `[[` and `]]`).
 The first option completely removes them, the second only removes the link formatting, while the last option leaves them alone.

 On the right side you have more general options for exporting.
 You can choose to export your files to the temporary directory.
 This is recommended, as it allows you to leave the files alone, because they will be deleted automatically.
 The second option stores the rendered files in the current directory, overwriting existing files without asking.
-Use this option if you need the files be present in the attachment sidebar.
+Use this option if you need the files be present in the sidebar.

 The CSL JSON database field can be used to open a literature database.
 Zettlr will read in the file and enable citation rendering in your files.
 The CSL Style lets you overwrite the default citation style (APA).
 You can use any file present in the [Zotero style repository](https://www.zotero.org/styles).